filippotonirosso/tech-interview-001/README.md

 - In the homepage, build a navbar with search inputs and a button to trigger the search.
 - On the button click call the server endpoint to get the products.
-- Show the products in a grid, use responsive styling to **make it look nice**.
+- Show the products in a grid, use responsive styling to **make it look nice** and style the website using Rosso styling.
-Products cards should include `title`, `price`, `image`, `category`, `reviewAverageRating`
+- Create a form to ask customers first name, last name, blood type etc Products cards should include `title`, `price`, `image`, `category`, `reviewAverageRating`

 example query => `rating > 4.25` and `price < 800`